of all homotopy types

 I understand all these large cardinals much better in terms of their categories of small sets.

-Some authors leave out (3), which allows itself to be a Grothendieck universe.
+Some authors leave out (3), which allows the empty set itself to be a Grothendieck universe.
 Other authors use the set of natural numbers in place of in (3), which prevents the countable set of hereditarily finite sets from being a Grothendieck universe.

-From the definition above, one can prove additional closure properties of a universe , including the usual codings in pure set theory of function sets and cartesian products and disjoint unions of sets, using these lemmata:
+From the definition above, one can prove additional closure properties of a universe , including the usual codings in pure set theory of function sets and cartesian products and disjoint unions of sets, using the following lemmata:

 If is a subset of and , then .